Effect-Studios/ui-assessment/README.md

 72hrs from the date of the email. \*_Bonus points will be awarded if submitted before the deadline_

-If you have any questions, do leave them in the discussions panel and mention @pyplacca in it.
-You can hitherto send an email to the correspondent.
+# Questions
+Questions can be addressed to @pyplacca in the discussion panel or emailed to david@effectstudios.co.

 # Submission Instructions

 1. Deploy the finished implementation on any platform of your choice.
-2. [E-mail](mailto:david@effectstudios.co?subject=Submission:%20Frontend%20Developer%20Assessment) the links of the deployment and Github repository.
+2. Email the deployment and GitHub repository links to [this recipient](mailto:david@effectstudios.co?subject=Submission:%20Frontend%20Developer%20Assessment).